jbaudanza/rxnotifier/README.md

 ## Related

-If you're building an RxJs based application in node, you migth find these other modules handy:
+If you're building an RxJs based application in node, you might find these other modules handy:

   - [rxremote](https://github.com/jbaudanza/rxremote) - Access Observables remotely via a WebSocket
   - [rxeventstore](https://github.com/jbaudanza/rxeventstore) - Persist and query your data using the Event Sourcing pattern